 Spoiler alert: I tell the same stories and preach the same sermons over and over again.

 I hate to admit it, but it is a good practice, as a guest speaker, to preach a sermon you like and has been well received in the past.
-Because of this, and the likelihood that doing a good job will likely lead to a future invitation, you have to take detailed notes.
+Because of this, and that doing a good job will likely lead to a future invitation, you have to take detailed notes.

 Write down what you preached and where you preached it.
 I personally write down the following pieces of information for every sermon I preach: